ZachLevine-11/2R03/README.md

 # **Zachary Levine's Tutorial Page, ArtSci 2R03, Winter 2020**
 *Welcome to the homepage for Zach Levine's ArtSci 2R03 tutorial.*

  Please bookmark this site, and check it regularly for any updates.
-In addition, all R code used tutorials will be posted here, as well as any other useful information.
+In addition, all R code used during tutorials will be posted here, as well as any other useful information.

 **Tutorial date/time:  Tuesdays from 9:30 to 10:20 am in HH 102**